Varun487/AIAlgoTrading/README.md

 ## Strategies
 ###### This is the heart of the project

-* Strategies read data from the database and can use multiple indicators, machine learning models or a combination to generate orders according to the rules mentioned in the strategy.
+* Strategies read data from the database and can use multiple indicators, machine learning models, or a combination to generate orders according to the rules mentioned in the strategy.

 * There may be multiple strategies created and deployed in this service.